When we decided to visit the Dolomites, I was pretty excited about the idea of summer hiking there.

 Many Italians love to go skiing in winter as part of a “settimana bianca” – or “white week”, which usually involves snow if not skiing.

-This is not for us but I do know that people who ski say the Dolomites are among the best places in the world for it.
+But I do know that people who ski say the Dolomites are among the best places in the world for it.

 The Dolomites are a skier’s heaven.